Brian Boru: Ulster campaigns

 Despite this, Brian continued to be troubled by the rebellious Flaithbertaigh.
 In the year 1009, Flaithbertaigh blinded and then executed the king of the Cenél Chonaill.
 Later that year he would also launch raids in the Midlands going as far south as the River Boyne.
-This led to Brian return to Ulster yet again, this time taking hostages from the Cenél Eoghain back to his home province, finally gaining the proper submission of Flaithbertaigh.
+This led to Brian's return to Ulster yet again, this time taking hostages from the Cenél Eoghain back to his home province, finally gaining the proper submission of Flaithbertaigh.

 Flaithbertaigh would then take part in campaigns against the Cenél Chonaill, the final kingdom yet to submit to Brian, in the year 1011 alongside Brian's sons Murchad and Domnall.
 However, they were unsuccessful in gaining the submission of the Cenél Chonaill.
-Brian proceeded to then personally lead a second invasion later that year, this time successfully subjugating and receiving the submission of the Cenél Chonaill.
+Brian then personally proceeded to lead a second invasion later that year, this time successfully subjugating and receiving the submission of the Cenél Chonaill.
 While Flaithbertaigh would continue attacking the Ulaid and Cenél Chonaill in late 1011 and in 1012, for the time he was no longer of any threat to Brian.

 Throughout his campaigns in the province, it was once again Brian's coordinated use of forces on land and at sea that allowed him to triumph; while the rulers of Ulster could bring the advance of Brian's army to a halt, they could not prevent his fleet from attacking the shores of their kingdoms.
 Once Brian entered the province of Ulster, he systematically defeated each of the regional rulers who defied him, forcing them to recognise him as their overlord.

 It was during this process that Brian pursued an alternative means of consolidating his control, not merely over the province of Ulster, but over Ireland as a whole.
-In contrast to its structure elsewhere, the Church in Ireland was centred, not around dioceses and archdioceses, but rather around monasteries headed by powerful abbots who were members of the royal dynasties of the lands in which their monasteries resided.
-Among the most important monasteries was Armagh, located in the Province of Ulster.
+In contrast to its structure elsewhere, the Church in Ireland was not centred around dioceses and archdioceses, but rather around monasteries headed by powerful abbots who were members of the royal dynasties of the lands in which their monasteries resided.
+Among the most important monasteries was Armagh, located in the province of Ulster.

-Brian's advisor, Maelsuthain O'Carroll, documented in the 'Book of Armagh' that, in the year 1005, Brian donated 22 ounces of gold to this monastery and declared that Armagh was the religious capital of Ireland, to which all other monasteries should send the funds they collected.
+Brian's advisor, Maelsuthain O'Carroll, documented in the Book of Armagh that, in the year 1005, Brian donated 22 ounces of gold to this monastery and declared that Armagh was the religious capital of Ireland, to which all other monasteries should send the funds they collected.
 This was a clever move, for the supremacy of the monastery of Armagh would last only so long as Brian remained the High King.
 Therefore, it was in the interest of Armagh to support Brian with all their wealth and power.